 Shortly after, he and Morley Blankstein presented an impassioned brief before a fact-finding mission on planning issues to the Royal Architectural Institute of Canada (RAIC).
 They argued that too much attention went to the pressures of development – roads, sewers and power lines – than to the issues of human happiness.
 Good architectural design as a key component of city planning could temper some of these issues and make basic human elements a priority.
 We should learn from the mistakes of the United States where freeways and rampant suburban development were destroying their inner cities.
 Hanna repeated this same humanist philosophy ten years later when he was interviewed as the incoming president of the MAA in 1969.
 With its slower paced growth, Winnipeg still had the opportunity to show other Canadian cities how good development could be realised.
 He was especially interested in maintaining a vibrant downtown, and felt that a skywalk system connecting buildings had exciting potential to do this.

 Hanna was elected to the College of Fellows of the RAIC in 1974.
 At that time, he was president of the Children’s Aid Society Board and past president of Neighborhood Service Centres of Greater Winnipeg.
 Hanna served on the Board of Regents for the University of Winnipeg, as well as for the Manitoba Theatre Workshop and the Manitoba Aviation Council.
-Hanna loves flying and was able to combine flying and architectural practice in his various projects with Number TEN in the Yukon, Northwest Territories and as far north as the Arctic Circle.
+Hanna loves flying and was able to combine flying and architectural practice in his various projects with Number TEN in the Northwest Territories and as far north as the Arctic Circle.

-Hanna moved to Victoria in 1997 to assist with the opening of a Victoria, BC, office of Number TEN Architectural Group.
 In April 2002, Hanna was granted Life Membership in the MAA in recognition of his years of service.